fatmasevinck/enetLTS/paper/paper.md

 # Example: Robust and Sparse Multinomial Regression

 The fuit data set has been well-known in the context of robust discrimination.
 It contains spectral information with 256 wavelengths, thus is high-dimensional, for observations from 3 different cultivars of the same fruit, named D, M, and HA, with group sizes 490, 106, and 500.
+This data set is available in R package `rrcov`.

 ```R
 > # load data